How to Treat Painful Fat Pad Atrophy in the Foot

 “Thus, we could interrupt the cycle of reulceration in the diabetic foot and keep patients with diabetes and diabetic neuropathy in remission [ulcer-free],” Armstrong said.

-If you suffer from the pain of fat pad atrophy and you live in the following areas, you can book an appointment with a doctor at Michigan Podiatry by clicking on this link:
+If you suffer from the pain of fat pad atrophy and you live in or around the following areas, you can book an appointment with a doctor at Michigan Podiatry by clicking on this link:

 - Livonia, Michigan.